 Clear clutter from steps and add lights to dark areas like near stairways.

-Adding railings if there is only one to the steps area helps too.
+Adding railings if there is only one to the steps area helps, too.
 Below are examples of adding light to the steps.
-They are from Amazon.com (affiliate).
+Here is an example of one from Amazon.com (affiliate).

 Please note these are affiliate links through Amazon, and at no additional cost, I will earn an affiliate commission if you click through and decide to make a purchase.